|In-state Tuition (per semester hour, unless noted)||$434.47|

 University of Texas at Dallas

 Points of Distinction

-- In less than one decade (2007–2016), a total of approximately 3.5 million new or renovated square footage and $1 billion in development has been added to campus.
+- In the past decade, approximately 4 million square feet in new or renovated space and over $1 billion in development have been added to campus.

-THE UNIVERSITY OF Texas at Dallas is a young, dynamic research institution on the cutting edge of science, technology, medicine, business, and the arts.
-The university comprises eight schools and offers nearly 140 degree programs.
+THE UNIVERSITY OF TEXAS at Dallas is a young, dynamic research institution on the cutting edge of science, technology, engineering, business, and the arts.
+The university comprises eight schools and offers more than 140 degree programs.

-More than 15,500 undergraduates attend the university, with about 45 percent of that total transferring from other universities.
+More than 18,000 undergraduates attend the university, with over 40 percent of that total transferring from other universities.
 The school boasts one of the highest graduation rates in Texas public education.

-UT Dallas is one of the few public universities in North Texas with a Nobel laureate on the faculty, along with six members of the National Academies of Sciences and Engineering.
+Internationally renowned faculty includes six members of the National Academies of Sciences and Engineering and alumni include the 2015 Nobel Prize winner in chemistry.
 Undergraduates work side-by-side with distinguished scientists to explore technological and scientific advancements in areas such as biomedical engineering and nanotechnology.
 Many academic areas also provide fast-track options to earn a master's or doctoral degree by taking graduate-level courses while earning a bachelor’s degree.
-Accomplished high school students can apply to the Honors College, which houses eight programs dedicated to promoting excellence in undergraduate education.
+Accomplished high school students can apply to one of the several programs within the Hobson Wildenthal Honors College dedicated to promoting excellence in undergraduate education.